 The spring quarter (Stat310C) is to provide an introduction to continuous time stochastic processes.
 Specifically, it typically covers continuity and modification, Gaussian and Markov processes, continuous time martingales, Brownian motion and it properties, invariance principles with applications to CLT and LIL, infinitely divisible laws and jump processes.

 Prerequisites: Students should be comfortable with integration and measure theory and should have mastered the material of a graduate probability course covering Laws of Large Numbers, Weak Convergence and Central Limit Theorems.
 Specifically, enrollment is capped and graduate students may register for credit only if they have earned at least a grade A- in Stat310A/Math230A.
-Otherwise, you'll need instructor's permission for doing so (this in particular applies for all undergraduate students).
+All other students should email to secure the instructor's permission for doing so (in particular, this applies to all undergraduate/co-term students).